muon-rw/mmc-upgrade-guide/README.md

 ### 7. Repeat steps 4-6, but with **minecraft:overworld**, and **minecraft:the_nether** instead of **minecraft:the_end**
 - This is important!
-Make sure all 3 have been replaced before trying to start your world.
+Make sure all 3 vanilla dimensions have been replaced before trying to start your world.

 ### 8. Change your old world's version number to v27
 - In **Data\modPackinfo:** [3 entries], change modPackVersion to v27